How to say please in portuguese

 “Muito obrigado/a” – This phrase means “thank you very much” and is used to express gratitude.
 Portuguese distinguishes between male and female speakers, so make sure to adjust the ending accordingly.
 Showing appreciation is a crucial part of being polite, and saying “muito obrigado/a” is a polite way to acknowledge someone’s help or kindness.

-See also How to draw the shape of a head
+See also How to get dog smell out of car

 “Se importa?” – Literally translated as “do you mind?” this phrase is used to ask for someone’s permission or to check if they’re comfortable with something.
 For example, if you want to open a window in a shared space, asking “se importa se eu abrir a janela?” (do you mind if I open the window?) shows respect for the other person’s preferences and helps maintain a polite atmosphere.